Adrian Lamo: Security compromise

 Lamo was a grey hat hacker who viewed the rise of the World Wide Web with a mixture of excitement and alarm.
-He felt that others failed to see the importance of internet security in the early days of the World Wide Web.
-Lamo would break into corporate computer systems, but he never caused damage to the systems involved.
-Instead, he would offer to fix the security flaws free of charge, and if the flaw wasn't fixed, he would alert the media.
+He felt that others failed to see the importance of internet security in the Web's early days.
+Lamo broke into corporate computer systems but never damaged them.
+Instead, he would offer to fix the security flaws free of charge, and if the flaw was not fixed, he would alert the media.
 Lamo hoped to be hired by a corporation to attempt to break into systems and test their security, a practice that came to be known as red teaming.
-However, by the time this practice was common, his felony conviction prevented him from being hired.
+But by the time this practice was common, his felony conviction prevented him from being hired.

-In December 2001, Lamo was praised by Worldcom for helping to fortify their corporate security.
-In February 2002, he broke into the internal computer network of The New York Times, added his name to the internal database of expert sources, and used the paper's LexisNexis account to conduct research on high-profile subjects.
+In December 2001, Worldcom praised Lamo for helping to fortify its corporate security.
+In February 2002, he broke into the internal computer network of The New York Times, added his name to the internal database of expert sources, and used the paper's LexisNexis account to research high-profile subjects.
 The New York Times filed a complaint, and a warrant for Lamo's arrest was issued in August 2003 following a 15-month investigation by federal prosecutors in New York.
 At 10:15 a.m. on September 9, after spending a few days in hiding, he surrendered to the US Marshals in Sacramento, California.
-He re-surrendered to the FBI in New York City on September 11, and pleaded guilty to one felony count of computer crimes against Microsoft, LexisNexis, and The New York Times on January 8, 2004.
+He surrendered to the FBI in New York City on September 11, and pleaded guilty to one felony count of computer crimes against Microsoft, LexisNexis, and The New York Times on January 8, 2004.

-In July 2004, Lamo was sentenced to two years' probation, with six months to be served in home detention, and ordered to pay $65,000 in restitution.
+In July 2004, Lamo was sentenced to two years' probation with six months to be served in home detention and ordered to pay $65,000 in restitution.
 He was convicted of compromising security at The New York Times, Microsoft, Yahoo!, and WorldCom.

-When challenged for a response to allegations that he was glamorizing crime for the sake of publicity, his response was: "Anything I could say about my person or my actions would only cheapen what they have to say for themselves".
+When challenged for a response to allegations that he was glamorizing crime for the sake of publicity, he responded: "Anything I could say about my person or my actions would only cheapen what they have to say for themselves".
 When approached for comment during his criminal case, Lamo frustrated reporters with non-sequiturs, such as "Faith manages" and "It's a beautiful day."

-At his sentencing, Lamo expressed remorse for harm he had caused by his intrusions.
+At his sentencing, Lamo expressed remorse for the harm his intrusions had caused.
 The court record quotes him as adding: "I want to answer for what I have done and do better with my life."

-He subsequently declared on the question-and-answer site Quora that: "We all own our actions in fullness, not just the pleasant aspects of them."
+He subsequently declared on the question-and-answer site Quora: "We all own our actions in fullness, not just the pleasant aspects of them."
 Lamo accepted that he had made mistakes.